LearningLocker/docs/src/guides-installing.md

 ### Managing the services

 The PM2 service manages the 4 micro-services that Learning Locker requires.
-This is installed by default with the install script onto the system user you chose.
+This is installed by default with the install script under the system user you chose.

 **In order to use the pm2 service, first ensure you are in as the correct system user:**